Imudaypamu/frtproject/README.md

 # Features
--Good UI
+-  Good UI

--Separate pages according to our semesters
+-  Separate pages according to our semesters

--Every Pdf Will load from drive for instant view or for download
+-  Every Pdf Will load from drive for instant view or for download

--Easy To Navigate
+-  Easy To Navigate

--User Friendly
+-  User Friendly

--It Contains a helping Chat(twiko)
+-  It Contains a helping Chat(twiko)

 # Languages or Technologies

--Html
+-  Html

--Css
+-  Css

--Js
+-  Js

 # Compatibility
- -It Contains Great UI for Both Mobile and Desktop
+ -  It Contains Great UI for Both Mobile and Desktop

- -Easy to Navigate in Both Mobile and Deaktop
+ -  Easy to Navigate in Both Mobile and Deaktop

 # Screenshots
 ![Screenshot 2022-07-25 at 6 55 32 PM](https://user-images.githubusercontent.com/69979237/180792693-3d3ff0b4-7f03-436a-9b22-b0098d082c4a.jpg)